Ben Mitchell (EastEnders): 2014–2024

-Harry Reid (pictured) portrayed the role of Ben Mitchell from 2014 to 2018.
+Harry Reid (pictured) played Ben Mitchell from 2014 to 2018.

 After witnessing Ian's grief following his daughter Lucy Beale's (Hetti Bywater) murder (see "Who Killed Lucy Beale?"), Phil decides to get in touch with Ben; however, Ritchie reveals that Ben was released the previous month.
 Phil cannot get hold of him, although Jay has seen Ben twice since his release.
 In September Ben (now played by Harry Reid) returns to Walford when he learns that Phil is having an affair with Shirley days before his wedding to Sharon Rickman (Letitia Dean).
 Ben initially tries to convince his father to reunite with Shirley, but forms a bond with Sharon when she accepts him into the family and acts as Phil's best man at the wedding.
 After the wedding, Shirley shoots Phil whilst struggling with Sharon.
 Ronnie asks Ben and Jay to get rid of the gun.
 Ben meets Johnny Carter (Sam Strike) and is attracted to him, but when Johnny makes a move Ben reacts badly and says he is not gay and that his interest in men was a phase.
 He then starts a relationship with Abi in an effort to prove it to Phil and Johnny.
 When Johnny later leaves the square, he tells Ben not to hide who he truly is.
 Although Ben continues to deny his attraction to men, he later misinterprets a brotherly moment with Jay and tries to kiss him.
 Jay later tells Abi, but then lies and says he made it up when he sees how upset she is.
 Ben eventually confesses to Abi that he's still attracted to men but, desperate to keep him, Abi decides to stay with him, saying their relationship is about more than sex.
 However, Ben is later seen looking at a gay contacts app on his smartphone.